albertattard/spring-boot-camp/docs/05-amqp/05-register.md

    5 actionable tasks: 5 executed
    ```

+   As expected, the test should fail

 1. Make the test pass

    Update file: `src/main/java/demo/boot/event/EventRegistrationService.java`

-   {% include custom/note.html details="The following example simply makes teh test pass.
-Later on we make good use of the event date." %}
+   {% include custom/note.html details="The following example simply makes the test pass.
+Later on, we make good use of the event date.
+We are taking this approach so that we only include the bare minimum required just to make the test pass." %}

    ```java
    package demo.boot.event;